|

 Lavario Portable Clothes Washer

-I’ve been wanting to make a video with this Lavario Portable Clothes Washer, but I can’t wait any longer.
-This is the best emergency clothes washer ever put out.
-It’s very affordable, I love that.
-You can wash two pairs of jeans in this baby without any trouble whatsoever.
-It holds more water, and it drains super easy through the “valve” on the bottom right of the picture.
+I’ve wanted to make a video with this Lavario Portable Clothes Washer, but I can’t wait any longer.
+This is the best emergency clothes washer ever made.
+It’s very affordable, and I love that.
+You can wash two pairs of jeans in this baby without any trouble.
+It holds more water and drains easily through the “valve” on the bottom right of the picture.
 I love it!

-A real bonus is that this Lavario would be awesome for camping or if your traveling in the RV.
-If you have a clothesline you are good to go, my friends.
-I actually signed up for their newsletter so I would hear about sales they might have.
-I saved 20% off mine and was able to get free shipping as well.
-Gotta love it!
-Please check out their website: Lavario Portable Clothes Washer, currently unavailable).
+A real bonus is that this Lavario would be excellent for camping or RV travel.
+You are good to go if you have a clothesline, my friends.
+I signed up for their newsletter to hear about any sales they might have.
+I saved 20% off mine and got free shipping as well.
+You have to love it!
+Please check out their website: Lavario Portable Clothes Washer (currently unavailable).
+I quote: DUE TO CIRCUMSTANCES BEYOND OUR CONTROL, WE ARE NOT CURRENTLY PRODUCING LAVARIO.
+PLEASE CHECK BACK IN 2025.

 Lavario Portable Clothes Washer